Skip to Main Content

 Providers must follow guidelines issued by the Department of Public Health's California Childhood Lead Poisoning Prevention Branch (CLPPB) Health and the California Childhood Lead Poisoning Prevention Branch (CLPPB)-issued guidelines on childhood blood lead screening, which includes CDC Recommendations for Post-Arrival Lead Screening of Refugees, of the Department of Public Health and also:

-• Provide oral or written guidance to the parents or guardians of a child that includes information that children can be harmed by exposure to lead.
+• Provide oral or written anticipatory guidance to the parents or guardians of a child that includes information that children can be harmed by exposure to lead.
 The guidance must be provided at each periodic health assessment for ages 6-72 months.

 • Perform blood lead level (BLL) testing on all children as follows: